ietf-rats/charter/ietf-rats-charter.md

 The RATS model assumes there are system components (e.g., a device, or a device's sub-components) that are relied upon by relying parties to operate in an intended way and/or have intended characteristics.

-The problem addressed by the working group is to create and process attestation evidence in a meaningful and believable manner to support relying parties of different manufactures and origin.
+The problem addressed by the working group is that there is no common way to create and process attestation evidence in a meaningful and believable manner while also supporting relying parties of different manufactures and origin.
 The challenge is to create syntactic and semantic interoperability to foster a spectrum of attestation ecosystems with respect to:

 * evidence about characteristics and behaviour,
 * workflows that enable the assessment of trustworthiness, and
 * system components that take on corresponding remote attestation procedure roles in these workflows.

+If each ecosystem defines its own procedures and evidence definitions, remote attestation for each use-case is likely to be less well-designed, leading to less accumulation and pooling of security expertise.

-In the absence of such interoperable procedures and specifications, while domain-specific attestation mechanisms such as TCG TPM/TSS, FIDO Alliance attestation and Android Keystore attestation exist, there is no common way for a relying party to tell if data originates from a trustworthy device or not.
+In the absence of such interoperable procedures and specifications, while domain-specific attestation mechanisms such as TCG TPM/TSS, FIDO Alliance attestation and Android Keystore attestation exist, there is no common way for a relying party to acquire evidence to make determinations about the system component.

 # Goals